Private rent and tenancies

 Discretionary housing payments

-If you’re entitled to Housing Benefit or Universal Credit towards your housing costs but the amount doesn’t cover all your rent, you could get a Discretionary Housing Payment.
+If you’re entitled to Housing Benefit or Universal Credit towards your housing costs but if the amount doesn’t cover all your rent, you could get a Discretionary Housing Payment.

 Tenant's rights